zhmcclient/zhmc-ansible-modules/docs/source/index.rst

 ========

 The **IBM Z HMC collection** includes :ref:`modules` to automate the management of IBM Z platform resources.
-There are sample :ref:`playbooks` that show how to invoke these modules in playbook tasks.
+There are :ref:`sample playbooks` that show how to invoke these modules in playbook tasks.

 .. toctree::